AstrolabeProject/vos/README.md

  - SIA for JWST image metadata: http://vos:8080/dals/sia-jwst
  - TAP for JWST catalog and image metadata: http://vos:8080/dals/tap-jwst

-### Stop the VO Server
+### Stopping the VO Server

 To stop the VO Server use the `docker stack rm` command:
 ```
   > docker stack rm vos
 ```
-The VO Server containers should stop within a minute or two.
+The VO Server containers should stop within a minute or so.
+This can be monitored with the Docker commands given (above) in the Startup section.

 ## License